 Be aware that if this is enabled your students will receive an email from Turnitin suggesting that they create an account at Turnitin.
 This is not necessary unless they want to use Turnitin for other functions as Sakai will handle the interaction with Turnitin automatically.
 When a student's submission is sent to Turnitin their assignments will be added to the Turnitin database and will be used to check submissions by others.
 This will be done independent of any copyright claims by the author of the document.
 Make sure this is acceptable before submitting anything.

 Checking the box next to Use Turnitin to review student submissions will result in all attachments submitted for the assignment to be sent to Turnitin.

 Note that only attachments are submitted, not text that the student types into the Sakai editor.
 Turnitin understands plain text, HTML, Microsoft Word, Postscript, PDF, and RTF.
 It will not review attachments larger than 10.48576 MB.

 These are the available options for Turnitin.

 Turnitin allows you to control the sources that the system will compare submissions against for originality.
-The turnitin paper repository holds the collection of papers that Turnitin has amassed as submissions, while the institution-specific repository holds papers specific to your institution.
-In this case, the instution would be Rutgers University.
+The Turnitin paper repository holds the collection of papers that Turnitin has amassed as submissions, while the institution-specific repository holds papers specific to your institution.
+In this case, the institution would be Rutgers University.
 Check off the sources you wish check against and uncheck the sources you wish to exclude.

 - Red 75-100